anonymous1037/anonymous_porject_for_cvpr2019_1037/README.md

-# Anonymous project for submittion paper #1037 of CVPR'19
+# Anonymous project for CVPR 2019 submission #1037
-We first put all codes for image hashing.
+We first release all codes and configurations for image hashing.